Why Live–Now?

 – Karen Robert

-The idea of what I do is simple – it is about the philosophy of living now.
+The idea of what I believe is simple – it is about the philosophy of living now.
 Living in the

 moment.
 Appreciating the joyous moments that happen in each day.
 It is about realizing your